scikit-beam/XrayDB/doc/dbschema.rst

 The `xray_transitions` table holds data for transitions between electronic levels of atoms.
 Each row represents a transition between two levels.

-.. index:: Table of X-ray Transitions
+.. index:: DB Table of X-ray Transitions
 .. _db_xray_trans_table:

-   Table of X-ray Transitions.
+   DB Table of X-ray Transitions.
 Both IUPAC and Siegbahn symbols are given (see :ref:`Table of X-ray emission lines <xraydb-lines_table>`), as well as the initial and final levels.
 The `intensity` is the relative intensity of the transition for a given `initial level`.